QCentroid/qcentroid-docs/docs/platform/edit-problem.md

 !!! info "Info"

-    Enabling a problem engain does not enable the existing solvers for this problem.
+    Enabling a problem again does not enable the existing solvers for this problem.
 They will have to be enabled again by their respective creators.

 To enable a problem: